Heiligenroth: Clubs

 The community's clubs are a women's choir, a volunteer fire brigade, MGV Hoffnung (men's singing club), a mandolin club, a Möhnenverein (a “foolish women’s club” dedicated to Carnival festivities), a music club, a sport club and a tennis club.

 Economy and infrastructure

 The community lies in the Westerwald south of the A 3, right near the Montabaur interchange.
 The community's industrial park is separated from the main centre by this Autobahn, lying to its north.
 While the Cologne-Frankfurt high-speed rail line was being built, the community was also shielded by a noise barrier.

+The nearest train station is in Ruppach-Goldhausen at the Lower Westerwald railway (RB29).

 The so-called industrial park (Industriegebiet) busies itself mainly in supplying the area with various service and shopping facilities such as supermarkets, a building centre, a furniture warehouse and filling stationss.
 There are also production businesses there.

 Among public institutions there are one kindergarten, a fire brigade, playgrounds, a sporting ground with clubhouse and a beach volleyball court, a parochial centre, the Vogelsanghalle (“Birdsong Hall”) with a bowling alley for major events, the community administration with a youth centre, four tennis courts and a clubhouse, and a Catholic parish church.